magicbadger/python-dabepg/README.md

 # Description

-A python implementation of the ETSI DAB EPG standard ([http://pda.etsi.org/pda/home.asp?wki_id=hUkTWWG26f8ABCDFDRWAh ETSI TS 102 818]) incorporating an XML and binary marshaller ([http://pda.etsi.org/pda/home.asp?wki_id=-WO7ND5Wzoz_.%27,-28nGw ETSI TS 102 371]).
+A python implementation of the ETSI DAB EPG XML standard (ETSI TS 102 818 v1.5), incorporating an XML and binary marshaller conforming to ETSI TS 102 371.

 This can be used by broadcasters for producing or parsing EPG data to a DAB multiplex for broadcast, or for general schedule interfacing.
-It can also be used for producing data based on the DAB EPG standard, such as for [http://www.radioplayer.co.uk UK Radioplayer]
+It can also be used for producing data based around the DAB EPG standard, such as for [http://www.radioplayer.co.uk UK Radioplayer].

-The API closely follows the hierarchy of the XML specification, and hence maps well to the concepts contained within.

-# Current status

-It is being used in production environments for broadcasters, as well as for testing and evaluation.
-If you do intend to use it, please bear in mind that issues may well exist and testing should be performed to validate it for your particular use case.

-I am in the process of augmenting the library with a range of tests for this purpose.

 # TODO

-The library generally ignore GI files, and there may be some shortcuts taken when marshalling/unmarshalling, e.g. not supporting DRM systems.
+The library generally ignore GI files, and there may be some shortcuts taken when marshalling/unmarshalling, e.g. not supporting DRM in any way.

-Most importantly, the library is currently missing any profiling considerations in its Binary marshaller - i.e. the splitting of the binary between Basic and Advanced profiles, as well as the combining of the two binary files upon binary unmarshalling.

-# Installation

-Currently, you'll have to download the source and use it locally.
-I'm working on making installation easier.
+There is no profiling split in the binary marshaller.

 # Usage